cresset-template/cresset/README.md

 As they require only simple modifications, pull requests implementing them would be very much welcome.

 2. Translations into other languages are welcome.
 Please create a separate `LANG.README.md` file and create a PR.

-3. The build and train layers may be separated into separate Dockerfiles because of the constant cache misses that occur when they are placed in a single file.
-Using the previous image as a base image would solve the cache issue.
-However, this would create problems of its own and a workaround to prevent cache misses would be preferable.